wui-hong/tp/docs/DeveloperGuide.md

 Use case ends.

-Extensions:
+**Extensions**
 * 1a.
 Person does not exist in the contact list.
   * 1a1.
 Spend n Split informs the user that the person does not exist in the contact list.
-  * 1a2.
-Use case resumes at step 2.
+  * Use case ends.

 * 1b.
 User does not have an outstanding balance with the person.
   * 1b1.
 Spend n Split informs the user that there is no outstanding balance with that person.
+  * Use case ends.

+---

+**Use Case: UC9 - Duplicate a Transaction**

+**MSS**

+1. User requests to duplicate a transaction.
+2. Spend n Split informs the user that all the new duplicated transaction has been added.
+3. Spend n Split shows the updated list of transactions.

+Use case ends.

+**Extensions**
+* 1a.
+Spend n Split detects that the transaction does not exist in the portion list.
+    * 1a1.
+Spend n Split informs the user that the transaction does not exist in the transaction list.
+    * Use case ends.

+* 1b.
+Spend n Split detects an error in the entered data for the duplicated transaction.
+    * 1b1.
+Spend n Split informs the user that the data entered is invalid and requests for correct data.
     * 1b2.
+User enters new data.
+    * Steps 1b1 - 1b2 are repeated until the data entered is correct.
-Use case resumes at step 3.
+    * Use case resumes at step 2.

+* 1c.
+Spend n Split detects that the duplicated transaction already exists in the transactions list.
+    * 1c1.
+Spend n Split informs the user that the duplicated transaction already exists in the transactions list.
+    * Use case ends.

 ---

-**Use Case: UC10 - Delete a Transaction**
+**Use Case: UC10 - Listing Transactions**

-Preconditions: Transaction exists in the transaction list.

 **MSS**

-1. User requests to view the transaction list.
+1. User requests to view the transaction list with optional keywords and names to filter the list.
-2. Spend n Split shows a list of transactions.
+2. Spend n Split shows the list of transactions, which is filtered if optional keywords and / or names were included.
-3. User requests to delete a transaction.
-4. Spend n Split informs the user that the transaction has been deleted.
-5. Spend n Split shows the updated transaction list.

 Use case ends.

-Extensions:
-* 3a.
-Transaction does not exist in the portion list.
-    * 3a1.
-Spend n Split informs the user that the transaction does not exist in the transaction list.
-    * 3a2.
-Use case resumes at step 2.

 ---

 ### Non-Functional Requirements